Table of Contents

 ShipBob’s software integrates directly with your ecommerce platform, so that as soon as an order is placed on your store, ShipBob automatically processes that order.

 Critical order and inventory management tasks can be automated through ShipBob’s dashboard.
-Set up automatic reorder point notifications or restocking, get real-time visibility into inventory levels, and automatically calculate the ideal distribution of inventory across ShipBob’s network of distribution centers.
+Set up automatic reorder point notifications or restocking, get real-time visibility into inventory levels, and automatically calculate the ideal distribution of inventory across ShipBob’s network of distribution centres.

 Supply chain automation FAQs